CSimpson4224/GraphHDBSCAN-FOSCX/docs/source/overview.rst

    distance matrices.

 ``GraphCoreSGHDBSCAN``
-   The graph-oriented wrapper that constructs a graph, converts it to a graph-derived distance representation, and then runs CoreSGHDBSCAN.
+   The graph-oriented wrapper that constructs a similarity graph, converts it to a weighted structutal dissimilarity graph, and then runs CoreSGHDBSCAN.

 For most users, ``GraphCoreSGHDBSCAN`` is the main entry point.